 What is Cat8 Cable Used For?

-Cat8 cable is ideal for data centers and server rooms, where 25GBase‑T and 40GBase‑T networks are common.
-Its RJ45 ends will connect standard network equipment like servers, switches, routers, modems, hubs, adapters and patch panels, allowing for 25G or 40G network upgrades that do not require a complete equipment overhaul.
+Cat8 Ethernet cable is ideal for switch to switch communications in data centers and server rooms, where 25GBase‑T and 40GBase‑T networks are common.
+Its RJ45 ends will connect standard network equipment like switches and routers, allowing for 25G or 40G network upgrades that do not require a complete equipment overhaul.

 Shielded foiled twisted pair (S/FTP) construction includes shielding around each pair of wires within the cable to reduce near-end crosstalk (NEXT) and braiding around the group of pairs to minimize EMI/RFI line noise in crowded network installations.